How to Appear in ChatGPT Answers: The Complete Guide

 The llms.txt standard is like a briefing document for AI.
 Create a file at yoursite.com/llms.txt that describes your company, lists your key pages, and explains what you offer.

 This is low effort (20 minutes) and high signal.
-Most of your competitors won't have one, giving you an immediate edge.
+Over 90% of websites don't have one, based on our scan data — giving you an immediate competitive edge.

 Step 4: Strengthen Citation Signals